C8forT/ScrcpyWiFi/README.md

     A.  adb and zenity compatibility as of March 2022:

     The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon, LMDE 5 and Fedora.
 Thus, you can install adb and zenity via your package manager or software store.
     UPDATE Jan.
 2023 - adb is in the Fedora repository, and Fedora 37 includes zenity by default.

     B.  scrcpy compatibility as of March 2022:

         1. Arch Linux - the repository version of scrcpy should work in Arch and any Arch based distributions.
 It worked for me in Arch.

         2. Ubuntu -  UPDATE:  As of Sept.
 2022, the repository version of scrcpy worked in Linux Mint 21.
 I would presume that the repository version of scrcpy will work in Ubuntu 22.04 and other distributions based on Ubuntu 22.04.
-        If not, the scrcpy Snap package should work in Ubuntu and any Ubuntu based distributions.
-UPDATE 2:  As of Nov.
-2022 the Snap package stopped working on KDE Neon after upgrading to version 22.04.
+As of Nov.
+2022 the Snap package for scrcpy stopped working on KDE Neon after upgrading to version 22.04.
 If you have the Snap version installed and run into problems, uninstall it and install the repository version.

         3. Debian - for Debian and Debian based distributions (that are not based on Ubuntu), install scrcpy from the source code -